Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitive_information_types.md

 Add-AzureADGroupMember -ObjectId cbca634c-a738-4409-990e-a3c09664f0ab -RefObjectId 6a245092-7801-445d-92b2-ac88d6759b92
 ```

-##### Install the EDM Upload Agent
+###### Install the EDM Upload Agent
 See [Links to EDM upload agent by subscription type](https://learn.microsoft.com/en-us/microsoft-365/compliance/sit-get-started-exact-data-match-hash-upload?view=o365-worldwide#links-to-edm-upload-agent-by-subscription-type) for download.

 There are a couple of caveats when installing and using the EDM Upload Agent tool:

 1. Install the EDM Upload Agent to a custom folder so you don't need administrative permissions.
 If you install it into the default folder (*Program Files*), administrator permissions are required.

 2. The tool is designed to be run from the folder where it's installed.
-Provide an easy-to-use installation path,e.g. C:\EDM\Tools\EDMUploadAgent.
+Provide an easy-to-use installation path,e.g. C:\EDM\Agent.

 If you accept the defaults, then a standard user will receive the following error when running EdmUploadAgent.exe.
 The EDM Upload Agent tool writes trace files to the installation directory, and standard users don't have write access to C:\Program Files.